|This is an unofficial version.

 (c) subject to this Act, be paid a salary, fees, or other remuneration as provided by law.

-6(2) The Lieutenant Governor in Council may order that a sheriff be paid by salary or partly by salary and partly by fees, in which case the fees to the extent provided in the order shall be held to the use of Her Majesty under The Law Fees and Probate Charge Act.
+The Lieutenant Governor in Council may order that a sheriff be paid by salary or partly by salary and partly by fees, in which case the fees to the extent provided in the order shall be held to the use of Her Majesty under The Court Services Fees Act.

 (a) process books, in which shall be entered a memorandum of every process (other than writs of execution, or writs in the nature of writs of execution) received by the sheriff, the court out of which the process issued, the date of the receipt, the nature of the process, the names of the parties thereto, the solicitor or attorney by whom issued, the date of the return and the nature of the return made thereto or what was thereunder or therewith done respectively;